eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 ```

 > [!Note]
-> To easily find your data digital, refer to <a href="./resources/payloads/example_explorer.json" target="_blank">this JSON file</a>, which contains all elements.
+> To easily find your data digitally, refer to <a href="./resources/payloads/example_explorer.json" target="_blank" rel="noopener noreferrer">this JSON file</a>, which contains all elements.
 > You can search for your car part (identified by `ID (uuid)` on the sheet) using
 > - with `CTRL + F` on Windows or `CMD + F` on MacOS/Linux